- Unethical behavior has consequences for future business.

-Jiang added that business owners could promote an ethical culture by installing executives and managers who are genuinely dedicated to upholding high ethical standards, as well as establishing a specific code of ethics for employees to follow.
-He also noted that the context of the industry is everything when it comes to how significantly the company is affected when it marries quality service to a high level of ethics.
+Jiang said business owners could promote an ethical culture by hiring or promoting executives and managers who are genuinely dedicated to upholding high ethical standards, as well as by establishing a specific code of ethics for employees to follow.
+He also noted that the context of the industry determines how significantly the company is affected by combining quality service and a high level of ethics.

-Jiang and Hu's co-authors for the report are Hui Liao from the University of Maryland, Ying Hong from Fordham University, and Songbo Liu from Renmin University of China.
+Jiang and Hu's co-authors were Hui Liao, from the University of Maryland; Ying Hong, from Fordham University; and Songbo Liu, from Renmin University of China.